gradle/gradle/design-docs/gradle-2.0.md

 approximately 2 years old as of the Gradle 2.0 release.

 * Consumer fails with a decent error message instead of falling back to the methods on `ConnectionVersion4`.
+* Add support for fetching partial `BuildEnvironment` model for unsupported versions.
-* Remove the appropriate ConsumerConnection implementations.
+* Remove the appropriate `ConsumerConnection` implementations.
+* Change the test suite to default to target Gradle version >= 1.0-milestone-8
+* Add integration test coverage that running build with Gradle version < 1.0-milestone-8 fails with a reasonable error message, when running build or fetching model.
-* Add integration test coverage.
+* Add integration test coverage that can fetch a partial `BuildEnvironment` model for Gradle version < 1.0-milestone-8.

 ## Misc API tidy-ups